How to prevent mold on mattress and get mold off a mattress

 Why is it so important to get mold off a mattress?

-The reason why mold has such a strong impact on the lungs and breathing is that mold-spores are airborne.
+The reason why mold has such a negative impact on the respiratory system is that mold spores are airborne.

-Moisture can enter your mattress through excessive sweating, or if you have a humid room.
-And even though any mattress can get moldy, no matter how clean your house is, there are some things you can do to possibly prevent them.
+Moisture can enter your mattress through excessive sweating, or improper storage of your mattress.
+Even though any mattress can get moldy, no matter how much you clean your room, there are some preventative measures you can take.

 • Get a waterproof yet breathable mattress protector